zdravkov/kendo-docs/basics/events-and-methods.md

 ---
-title: Call widget methods and bind to widget methods
+title: Call widget methods and bind to widget events
-page_title: Call widget methods and bind to widget methods
+page_title: Call widget methods and bind to widget events
 description: Learn how to obtain a reference to an initialized Kendo UI widget instance and call its methods and events
 position: 3
 ---